goldbergyoni/nodebestpractices/sections/testingandquality/test-five-outcomes.md

 • Response - The test invokes an action (e.g., via API) and gets a response.
 It's now concerned with checking the response data correctness, schema, and HTTP status

-• A new state - After invoking an action, some data is probably modified.
-For example, when updating a user - It might be that the new data was not saved.
+• A new state - after invoking an action, some data is probably modified.
+For example, when updating a user, it may be that the new data was not saved.
 Commonly and mistakenly, testers check only the response and not whether the data is updated correctly.
-Testing data and databases raises multiple interesting challenges that are greatly covered below in the 📗 section 'Dealing with data'
+Testing data and databases raises multiple interesting challenges that are greatly covered below in the 📗 section 'Dealing with data'.

 • External calls - After invoking an action, the app might call an external component via HTTP or any other transport.
 For example, a call to send SMS, email or charge a credit card.
 Anything that goes outside and might affect the user - Should be tested.
 Testing integrations is a broad topic which is discussed in the 📗 section 'Testing integrations' below